-If my student is on the Explorer Profile, is there a way I can prevent him/her from purchasing apps or spending too much money on apps?
+Is there a way I can prevent my student from purchasing apps or spending too much money on apps?

 Yes, you have several options.
-First you can set up an iTunes account for your student that does not have a credit card linked to it.
-This will allow your student to only download free apps or apps that the District has purchased.
+First you can set up an iTunes account for your student that does not have a credit card link to it.
+This will allow your student to get free apps or apps that the district has purchased.
 You can also use the Enable Restrictions within the Settings to restrict the iTunes Store and App purchases.
-The Lago Vista ISD Technology Department will assist any parent in setting up this option.
+Mr. Mathisen will assist any parent in setting up this option.